 Oxurion Receives Transparency Notification from Negma Group

-Oxurion received a transparency notification on February 27, 2023 from Negma Group Ltd. indicating that as of February 20, 2023, it held 18,983,606 shares of the then outstanding 583,194,543 shares, and therefore crossed above the threshold (3%) by virtue of acquisition of voting securities.
+Oxurion received a transparency notification on March 6, 2023 from Negma Group Ltd. indicating that as of March 1, 2023, it held 15,886,965 shares of the then outstanding 584,702,740 shares, and therefore crossed below the threshold (3%) by virtue of disposal of voting securities.
 See Annex 1

 About Oxurion